 Call: 0208 430 2000

-If you need help making a compliment/complaint then please let us know.
+If you need help making a compliment, complaint or comment then please let us know.
 We will arrange for someone to work with you – this person is called an advocate.

 All compliments received will be passed on to the relevant person or team.

-A complaint it will be entered into our system and we will:
+A complaint will be entered into our system and we will:

 - discuss with you how you want your complaint to be resolved